 The great film director Sidney Lumet once said, “Story is language and structure.”
 The articles in this blog are about dramaturgy and story structure.
-You’ll find very little about style and language.
+You’ll find little on style and language.

 This blog is not called “How to write a bestseller” or “How to script a blockbuster”.
-We prescribe no specific methods, nor do we offer a guaranteed formula for success.
-Furthermore, we do not analyse writing style.
+We prescribe no specific methods, nor do we believe there is such a thing as a guaranteed formula for success.

 Beemgee focuses on story development, which for us means the composition of plot and the dramatic function of characters.
-Over time, we will be digging deep into the many aspects of storytelling.
-We will try to make each of them as easily comprehensible as possible, and we will go into some detail – without being exhaustive.
-Our aim is to give pointers, to hopefully broaden your understanding of story by giving you some ideas to consider.
+We dig deep into the many aspects of storytelling.

-Stories have structures and patterns and can therefore be broken down into manageable chunks.
-We do not want to cull the mystique of fiction or dispel the magic of our emotional response to a story.
-We simply believe there is a great deal of craft in art.
-Like dancers or musicians, good authors make it look so easy – when actually there is a lot of technique involved, which one can only learn through analysis and practice.
+We believe there is a great deal of craft in art.
+Like dancers or musicians, good authors make it look so easy – when actually there is a lot of hard work and technique involved, which one can only learn through analysis and practice.